ymolists/website/src/routes/docs/teams.md

 ## Good to know

-- You don’t need to have a subscription yourself in order to manage seats for your team.
+- You don’t need to have a subscription yourself in order to manage seats for your team plan.
 You can simply sign in to https://gitpod.io/teams/ for free.
 - If you’d like to add more seats, delete seats or reassign existing seats, you can do these changes at any time.